 Lisbon has emerged as one of Europe’s most exciting city breaks, with its effortless beauty, rich culture, gastronomy and scenic miradouros (viewpoints).
 While the Portuguese capital is famed for its azulejo-tiled facades, pastéis de nata and rattling trams, fewer people are aware of its beaches.
 Yet the coastline unfurling from the city is home to some of the top sandy stretches in Portugal.
 In fact, Lisbon beaches are some of the finest in Europe.
-From hidden coves and calm swimming lagoons to Atlantic-battered surfing spots, here are some of the best beaches in Lisbon.
+From hidden coves and calm swimming lagoons to Atlantic-battered surfing spots, here are the 7 best Lisbon beaches.

 Best for water-sports: Praia do Guincho, Cascais

 Praia do Guincho is located just north of Cascais, with northwesterly winds crashing Atlantic breakers over its golden sands.
 One of the best Lisbon beaches for surfing, it also regularly hosts national and international windsurfing and kitesurfing competitions.
 There’s a rental centre for water-sports equipment, while Bar do Guincho is a chilled spot for drinks, with the party spilling onto the sands as the night goes on.
 Grab a beanbag and relax with a caipirinha as the sun sinks into the sea.
 Regular buses traverse the 6km journey from Cascais, or there are surfer lodgings nearby.

 Best for natural beauty: Praia dos Galapos, Parque Natural da Arrábida